 If you work and live in Japan and plan to use Apple Pay regularly, you might want to rearrange your credit card collection to fit your needs.
-For example if you are a heavy Suica user, many Japanese users who want automatic Suica recharging are signing up for the Bic Camera JCB ViewCard because not only do they get auto recharging, they also receive Bic Camera points for Suica recharging and do not need to pay the 10,000 JPY annual card fee of other ViewCards.
+For example if you are a heavy Suica user, many Japanese users who want automatic Suica charging are signing up for the Bic Camera JCB ViewCard because not only do they get auto charging, they also receive Bic Camera points for Suica charging and do not need to pay the 10,000 JPY annual card fee of other ViewCards.

 Another example for users who drive a lot would be the ENEOS JCB card which gives you points and a small gas discount when filling up at ENEOS.
 You also earn more points from matching it with an ENEOS ETC card.

 There are tons of credit card loyalty point systems out there.
 Do some research up front to avoid the hassle of changing cards later, and get the most of using Apple Pay.

 Using the Apple Pay Suica Express Transit Card feature of iPhone 7 and Apple Watch Series 2 devices purchased in Japan is slick and very convenient.
 It’s the big killer feature heavily marketed by Apple and JR East in Japan and fun to use for transit and store purchases.

 The Apple Pay Suica support page store section states:

 If your Suica card is set as your Express Transit card, simply hold the top of your iPhone 7 or iPhone 7 Plus or the display of your Apple Watch Series 2 within a few centimeters of the contactless reader until you see Done and a checkmark on the display.
 You don’t need to wake or unlock your device or open an app to make the purchase.